Facets of Liberty Fellowship

 The Aspen Executive Seminar

 A six-day seminar that gives the Fellows the opportunity to explore the concept of “the good society” and their leadership role in making it a reality.
-Set on Pawleys Island, Fellows present and discuss prospectuses for their leadership projects.
+Set on the South Carolina coast, Fellows present and discuss prospectuses for their leadership projects.

 Leading in an Era of Globalization